stradrich/mmTodo-FE/plans.md

 Step 4: Use onEdit function in the swtich options
 Step 5: make a ternary toggling for Row to show edit input or just task.title

+Edit Input Problem:
+It shouldn't stop focusing when keydown.
+After enter keydown and put resquest is success, the task.title should change immediately,

 # ENV set up

 # INTEGRATE REST-API